Skip site navigation (1)Skip section navigation (2)

 uses operating system calls unless over-

-ridden by $LINES or $COLUMNS environment
+ridden by LINES or COLUMNS environment

-TRUE TRUE ncurses updates $LINES and $COLUMNS
+TRUE TRUE ncurses updates LINES and COLUMNS based

-based on operating system calls.
+on operating system calls.

-es operating system calls to obtain
+operating system calls to obtain size.

 The putwin routine writes all data associated with window (or pad) win